idelairre/tumblr-source/README.md

 + `iterator`: the property you want to increment after each fetch.
 Defaults to `offset`.
 + `offset` (optional): the default iterator property.
 Defaults to 0.
 If the user opts for a different iterator value, it must be defined in the options hash (for instance, if you want to iterate through `pages` instead).
 + `item`: the property of the response hash you want returned after each fetch
++ `sync` (optional): determines whether or not to wait until the last response is done before fetching again.
+Defaults to false.
+If `sync` is set to false than you must manually call `next` after each successful fetch.
 + `until` (optional): sets the max iterator value the fetcher will reach before stopping.
 If the user doesn't define a `condition` function on the class then this value will be used to determine when to stop.
 + `verbose/silent`: determines whether the user receives debug messages.